Sofias-ai/mcp-monday/README.md

    MONDAY_BOARD_ID=your_board_id
    ```

-   You can get your API key in Monday.com → Profile → Developer → API
+   You can get your API key in Monday.com → Profile → Developer → API → API v2 Token

 ## ⚙️ Project Structure